osgeo-oceania/foss4g-sotm-oceania-2020/README.md

+# FOSS4G SotM Oceania 2020 Website

-# State of the Map 2020 Website
+...forked from the 2020 State of the Map website: https://github.com/openstreetmap/stateofthemap-2020

 ## Local installation